Fluorescence-Tools/exchange-formats/pda/README.md

 ### Required metadata

 * Time bin used to bin the data

 ### Optional data

 * Photon counts in PIE/ALEX channels (acceptor signal after acceptor excitation)
+* Reference to Photon IDs (selection) if a selection was used

 ### Optional metadata